ILLGrenoble/webx-engine/README.md

 ### Building, running and debugging using the WebX Dev Workspace

-Building on the use of devcontainers, the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-env) combines the development of The WebX Engine, WebX Router and WebX Session Manager in a single workspace and the development and testing of all of these can be combined in a single devcontainer environment.
+Building on the use of devcontainers, the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-env) combines the development of The WebX Engine and WebX Router in a single workspace and the development and testing of these can be combined in a single devcontainer environment.

 This is the recommended way of building, running and debuggine the WebX stack as it provides the most flexible approach to development.
 Please refer to this project's README for more information.